sictweb/bti425-2020/graded-work/assign2.md

 * and to clear/empty the value of the "cartSaved" property in the in-memory student document
 * it also sends a request to the web API to clear/empty the value of the "cartSaved" property in the database student document (it will use the same "save cart" web API method as above)

+> Suggestion - The initial "testing" version of your method can simply clear/empty the "courses selected" collection, without calling the web API.
+> That functionality will enable you to test the basic behaviour.

 taskConfirmTimetable
 * accepts no argument, and returns nothing
 * its purpose is to save the "courses selected" collection as the value of a "timetableSaved" property in the in-memory student document